 Paracord is one of my favorite pieces of survival gear – I always carry some in my 72 Hour Bag, and it is always with me when I go camping or trekking.

-The reason that I love paracord so much is that it is a multi-tool: there are literally hundreds of different uses for it. (more on this below).
+I love paracord because it is a multi-tool: there are literally hundreds of different uses for it. (more on this below).

 But before you go and buy just any old cord to put in your survival bag, you’ve got to make sure you understand what paracord is and that you are getting the right kind.